machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-washers.rst

 Otherwise, the part is dropped back in the bin: since accuracy is important, if we are not entirely sure of how the part is presented, it is better to simply try again with a different part.

-Below the image, all variables that need to be filled in the template are explained.
 The example program can be downloaded
 `here <https://drive.google.com/uc?export=download&id=1yBcGJEkV0K-By5QvIRH6QiTLySjjsDGB>`__.